 Conservative treatment options

-- Cutaneous stimulation – Also called hot-cold therapy.
-Alternating compresses of hot and cold can activate the healing process; while heat increases circulation, and cold reduces inflammation.
+- Cutaneous stimulation – Also called hot/cold therapy.
+Alternating compresses of hot and cold can activate the healing process.
+Heat increases circulation, and cold reduces inflammation.

-- Medication – Pain medication can be found over-the-counter or with a doctor’s prescription.
+- Medication – Pain medication can be found over the counter or obtained with a physician’s prescription.
 Medication for neck and back pain comes in a variety of forms, from oral analgesics or non-steroidal anti-inflammatory drugs to lidocaine patches and injections of corticosteroids.

-Conservative and alternative treatments will help most degenerative disc disease sufferers achieve pain relief, however, some require more aggressive treatment such as surgery.
-To find out more about the benefits of outpatient endoscopic procedures for neck and/or back pain, contact Laser Spine Institute.
-We will also provide a complimentary review of your MRI or CT scan to ascertain whether you could be a candidate for our safe and effective procedures.
+Conservative and alternative treatments will help most degenerative disc disease patients achieve pain relief.
+However, some require more aggressive treatments, such as surgery.
+To find out more about the benefits of outpatient minimally invasive procedures for neck and/or back pain, contact Laser Spine Institute.
+We can also provide a complimentary review of your MRI or CT scan to ascertain whether you could be a candidate for our effective procedures.